 Nearly every Australian suburb and town boast top-class sporting facilities to provide an opportunity for people of all ages and abilities to be physically active and strengthen social connections.
 Weekends are usually spent having a backyard ‘barbie’, playing cricket or Aussie Rules Footy with family and friends, where a cold beer is often a must.

 Australia has a rich history of hosting major international sports events and world championships.
 There’s never a shortage of events on the sporting calendar with AFL, Melbourne Cup, Australian Tennis Open, Formula One Grand Prix and the Sydney to Hobart Yacht Race to keep sports fans happy.

 Aussies tend to be casual and relaxed and are not very big on formal greetings.
 When meeting for the first time, generally Australians shake hands, smile and introduce themselves with their first names.
 They love their laid-back lifestyle and take their time with family and friends very seriously.
-Picnics, family barbeques, parties, a day at the beach and gatherings at the park are all essential to the Australian way of life.

 Giving and exchanging gifts with family, friends, neighbours and workmates on birthdays and Christmas is common.
 If you have been invited to someone’s home for a meal, it is polite to bring a bottle of wine or a box of chocolates for the hosts.
 Please be punctual as it is impolite if you are late by more than 15 minutes.
 If your delay is unavoidable, contact and inform your host ahead of time.

 Australia has a generally temperate climate where most of the country receives more than 3,000 hours of sunshine a year.
 There are four seasons across most of the country and a wet and dry season in the tropical north.
 Mild winters and warm to hot summers are what attract most people to Australia especially those hoping to escape scorching heat, high humidity, dreary winters and unhealthy air quality.